'I Could Not Allow That To Stand': Ocasio-Cortez Rebukes Republican For Vulgar Insult

 Speaking to reporters later on Thursday, House Minority Leader Kevin McCarthy, R-Calif., said he thought Yoho's response was sufficient.

-"In American I know people make mistakes.
+"In America, I know people make mistakes.
 We're a forgiving nation.
-I also think when someone apologizes they should be forgiven," he said.
-"I don't understand why we're going to take another hour on the floor to debate whether the apology was good enough or not."
+I also think when someone apologizes, they should be forgiven," he said.
+"I don't understand that we're going to take another hour on the floor to debate whether the apology was good enough or not."

-Asked if his party had a "women problem" McCarthy said there are more women running in the Republican Party for Congress than any time in history.
+Asked if his party had a "women problem," McCarthy said there are more women in the Republican Party running for Congress than at any other time in history.

-In her weekly press conference, House Speaker Nancy Pelosi, D-Calif., called Yoho's comments a "manifestation of attitudes in our society" and noted that she's been called offensive names for the last 18 years.
+In her weekly press conference, House Speaker Nancy Pelosi, D-Calif., called Yoho's comments a "manifestation of attitudes in our society" and noted that she has been called offensive names for the past 18 years.

 "There's no limit to the disrespect or the lack of acknowledgement of the strength of women and nothing is more wholesome for our government, for our politics, for our country, than the increased participation of women and women will be treated with respect," she said.